 For help determining your gauge visit section: Standard Gauge Sizes Within Body Jewellery.

 When it comes to measuring curved barbells, you must measure the inside straight line from ball to ball (don’t include the bend of the bar just the straight line measurement).
-Understanding the correct length of your piercing will prevent any discomfort during wear.
+Understanding the correct length of your piercing will prevent any discomfort during wear and give you the best possible look!
 If the piercing bar is too short it can cause possible pinching and rejection of the body piercing, whereas, if it is too long it can easily slide and become irritable.

 For more information on a specific piercing visit the piercing you like and click on the size guide in the product page.